DataDog/integrations-core/cacti/README.md

 * Be notified about cacti failovers and events.

 ## Setup

+Find below instructions to install and configure the check when running the Agent on a host.
+See the [Autodiscovery Integration Templates documentation](https://docs.datadoghq.com/agent/autodiscovery/integrations/) to learn how to transpose those instructions in a containerized environment.

 ### Installation

 The Cacti check is included in the [Datadog Agent][1] package, to start gathering metrics you first need to: